 The company also boasts a network coverage of 98 percent, making it the best network in regards to coverage.
 However, its 4G LTE network coverage sat at 86.73 percent during 2016.
 Here, you'll see what I'm talking about on the Verizon Wireless coverage map.

 T-Mobile Coverage Map

-In regards to coverage, T-Mobile's coverage remains a little shoddy in rural areas, though it is not as unreliable now compared to previous years.
+In regards to coverage, T-Mobile's cell phone reception remains a little shoddy in rural areas, though it is not as unreliable now compared to previous years.
 That is because T-Mobile has incorporated plenty of technological advancements, such as Nationwide VoLTE, Carrier Aggregation, 4x4 Multiple Input, and Multiple Output, so we should certainly see major improvements in 2017.
-With RootMetrics, it has secured an overall RootScore of 81.2 and a reliability RootScore of 82.5, falling behind Sprint and securing fourth place.
+With RootMetrics, it has secured an overall RootScore of 81.2 and a phone service reliability RootScore of 82.5, falling behind Sprint and securing fourth place.

 However, its 4G coverage percentage sat at 81.23 percent in 2016.

 Sprint Coverage Map

 How good is the Sprint coverage?
 According to sources, its phone service coverage sits at 93.42 percent, making it fourth place in terms of reliability.
 So while 93.42 percent isn't bad - far from it - it's a smaller percentage compared to its rivals.
 However, Sprint also sports a reliability RootScore of 88.6, which is just above that of the T-Mobile network.
 Despite the differences in cell phone provider award placements, Sprint's claims of being within 1 percent of Verizon's network in terms of reliability doesn't seem to be completely true.